Get

 Caring for an Airedale Terrier: Grooming Tips

+These dogs rarely (if ever) drool and require little maintenance when it comes to the coat.
+It’s short, easy to keep in tip-top shape, and won’t turn the entire house into a hairy mess if groomed properly.
+Stick to a weekly brushing schedule, and you won’t have to deal with dead hair on the couch or chairs.
 So, get a regular brush, pair it with a comb, and don’t be shy to use your fingers to deal with possible mats.
 And what about bathing and clipping the coat?
-It’s recommended to only do that 3–4 times a year (roughly once a season).
-Lastly, don’t forget to clean the pup’s teeth and ears and trim the nails once or twice a month to keep it comfy and healthy.
+It’s recommended only to do that 3–4 times a year (roughly once a season).
+Lastly, don’t forget to regularly clean the pup’s teeth and ears and trim the nails as needed to keep them comfy and healthy.

 Conclusion

 Airedale Terriers have always had a special place in the hearts and minds of dog fans.
 They can perform the toughest tricks, chase after the most elusive prey, and bring joy as pets.
 However, you will have to put effort into socialization and obedience training.
-That’s the only way to turn these strong-minded, rebellious canines into well-mannered ladies and gents.
+That’s the only way to turn these strong-minded, intelligent, and sometimes rebellious canines into well-mannered ladies and gents.

 By nature, Airedales are friendly, curious, and easygoing.
 But they lose control when facing strangers, especially other male dogs or cats.
 In the heat of the moment, these dogs can be stubborn.
 That’s why it’s so important to make sure the dog is socialized and follows your lead.
-When properly trained, Airedale Terriers are sweethearts!
+When properly trained, understood, and managed, Airedale Terriers are sweethearts!

 See also: